-The American mink is a medium-sized member of the weasel family.
+The American mink (Neovison vison) is a medium-sized member of the weasel family.
 The first American mink were brought to British fur farms in 1929 and all wild mink in Britain today are descendants of escapees.
 The natural wild colouring is a glossy dark brown, appearing almost black in some light.
 Commercial farming selectively bred much paler colours, hence most of those in the wild in Britain are a lighter brown.

 Mink spend up to 80% of their time in their dens, sleeping, grooming and eating food they have carried home.
 Frequently found near water, they are often mistaken for otters, although mink is in fact considerably smaller.
 Mink are a major factor in the decimation of the water vole population, because they are small enough to follow their prey down its burrow.

 - Substantial evidence of detrimental impacts on native fauna including nesting colonial sea birds, inland waterfowl and aquatic mammals especially water voles

 - Mink may also account for a large proportion of salmonid mortality in some river systems

 - They also impact on economic activities such as fin-fish farming, river fisheries, game shooting, poultry farming and, indirectly, tourism, industries which contribute almost £50M p.a.